 Every Tuesday at 8pm come and watch your favourite comics finding their sea-legs in the new world of online stand-up, with a warm and a generous studio audience, at Chops Comedy!
 Forthcoming headliners include Kelly Convey, Alice Fraser, Marcus Brigstocke and Charlie George.

-Filed Under: 30 Rock, Archie Maddocks, Atlanta, Audiences, Comedy, Donald Glover, Edinburgh, Fringe, Interview, London, Mental Health, Persona, Radio 4, Sexuality, Stage Persona, Stand Up, Stereotypes, Storytelling, Structure, Success, TalkSport, Trevor Noah, TV, Twitter, Worth, Writing, Writing Jokes, Writing On Stage
+Filed Under: 30 Rock, Archie Maddocks, Atlanta, Audiences, Donald Glover, Edinburgh, Fringe, Interview, London, Mental Health, Persona, Radio 4, Sexuality, Stage Persona, Stereotypes, Storytelling, Structure, Success, TalkSport, Trevor Noah, TV, Twitter, Writing Jokes, Writing On Stage